Contributing to Superannuation

 Low Income Superannuation Tax Offset

-You can contribute from your after-tax income to your ING Living Super account.
-You can make regular personal contributions from your after-tax salary or personal one-off 'lump sum' contributions.
+You can contribute from your after-tax income to your ING Living Super account and count towards your non-concessional contributions cap unless you have claimed a tax deduction for them.
+You can choose to make regular personal contributions from your after-tax salary or personal one-off 'lump sum' contributions.

 You may be eligible to receive a co-contribution from the government if you earn less than a set threshold in a financial year and make after-tax contributions to your super.
 Co-contributions are outlined in further detail below.